RueOffsales/Hydra/README.md

  - `Tools Scanning Brute force UI (UI BANNABLE)` - Open an Ui that Show you every tools in game but with More Penetration (OBS: Separate Ui has not anti-cheat bypass)

+- `Admin Scanner` - Show every Admin Model or Admins script in the game (if game use any admin like HD and Adonis)

 ## How to use Hydra
 in the **TextBox** You need to Type the command who say "Input Command" And Press Execute.
 There are a Image with Tutorial.